 About Weronika Janczuk

-Weronika serves as a literary agent with D4EO Literary Agency, where she is looking to build a targeted list of talented writers.
+Weronika serves as a literary agent with D4EO Literary Agency, named after Robert Diforio, the agency’s founder.
+She is looking to build a targeted list of talented writers here.
 A full list of submission interests and guidelines appears here, and she is on Publishers Marketplace here.

 Hello, everyone!
 Thanks for visiting.